-Mayoral task force mooted to deal with Wellington's water woes
+Mayoral taskforce launched over Wellington's water woes

 Wellington Water tabled several proposals at the meeting to deal with the city's problems, Mayor Andy Foster said.

 "Many of the ideas proposed would require additional funding if agreed, which the Council would need to consider carefully.
-The Council already invests around $180 million per year (averaged over 10 years) on the three waters, and that figure is scheduled to increase in coming years.
+The council already invests around $180 million per year [averaged over 10 years] on the three waters, and that figure is scheduled to increase in coming years.
 So our first obligation to ratepayers is to ensure that money's being efficiently spent," he said.

 Foster acknowledged Wellington Water was under pressure from both projects in the city and across the region.